Aon/ASHRM Hospital and Physician Professional Liability Benchmark Report

-The 2021 Aon/ASHRM Hospital and Physician Professional Liability Benchmark is in its 22nd year of publication.
-This year’s report is based on the data from 109 participating health care systems which collectively account for 32% of the hospital exposures in the country.
+The 2022 Aon/ASHRM Hospital and Physician Professional Liability Benchmark report marks the 23rd year of publication of this annual study.
+This report is based on the data from 105 participating health care systems which collectively comprise 29% of the hospital exposures in the country.

 Our report strives to provide healthcare systems with a data-based tool for better estimating and understanding their self-insured medical malpractice costs relative to those for their peers.